Events

 book online via Eventbrite.

-This year’s special guests are listed below.
+This year’s guests include:

 The Enchanted Tudor Rose

-Jenny of ‘The Enchanted Tudor Rose’ will display and talk about her replica jewellery designed for the TV series ‘Wolf Hall’.
+Jennifer Lamb of ‘The Enchanted Tudor Rose’ will display and talk about her replica jewellery designed for the TV series ‘Wolf Hall’.

 She will bring examples of her work and demonstrate how she makes it.